haydnkerr/interactive_solar_system/README.md

 - **Orbit Animation**: Planets are displayed orbiting around the Sun, providing a dynamic visual representation of their movements in space.

-- **Interactive Elements**: Users can interact with elements such as rotating planets, zooming in for closer views, and viewing moons or satellites orbiting around planets.
+- **Interactive Elements**: Users can interact with elements such as rotating planets, zooming in for closer views, and observing satellite orbits.

+- **Quiz and Secret Planet**: Engage users with an interactive quiz about the solar system.
+Completing the quiz successfully leads to the discovery of a secret planet hidden within the application.

 ## Installation